Plank Pose

 Plank Pose: Step-by-Step Instructions

-While you may hate how challenging it is to hold Plank Pose (Phalakasana), you will love how many benefits it gives to strengthen your core.
-Plank Pose is the key to making almost every other pose easier.
+While you may hate how challenging it is to hold Plank Pose (Phalakasana), you will love how many benefits it delivers for strengthening your core.
+Plank Pose is the key to making almost every other pose easier, and it remains one of the most widely practiced foundational postures in yoga and fitness training in 2026.

 How to do Plank Pose